Answers

 But onclick is not a function either until it has been written explicitly in the html.

-So what about setting true"?
+So what about setting onclick="return true"?

 But it still doesn't do anything in Firefox.